Dear Parents & Families of New Colorado State University Students:

 Students living on campus will attend a Residence Hall Floor Meeting at 4:00 pm.
 They will get a quick introduction to Residence Life and meet their Resident Assistant (RA) and their Ram Welcome Leader (an upper-division student dedicated to a particular floor during the 4-day welcome week experience).
 It is critical for students to begin to connect with their housing community, so this meeting is mandatory.

-Students living off-campus will attend the Off-Campus Student Welcome at 4:00 pm in the Cherokee Park Ballroom of the Lory Student Center to meet other commuter students & learn about great campus resources through CSU’s Off-Campus Life Office.
+Students living off-campus will attend the Off-Campus Student Welcome at 4:00 pm in the Student Recreation Center to meet other commuter students & learn about great campus resources through CSU’s Off-Campus Life Office.

-Where is the Parent & Family Welcome located?
+Where is the Parent & Family reception located?

-Please note, Meridian Avenue has limited access, so families will likely need to walk from individual Residence Halls or the exterior of campus.
-Please look for the Parent & Family Welcome sign as you enter the LSC, the Grand Ballroom is located on the 3rd floor of the building.
+In the Student Recreation Center in the middle of campus.
+The main entrance of the Student Recreation Center is on the southeast side of the building, closest to Meridian Avenue.
+Please note, Meridian Avenue has limited access, so families will likely need to walk from individual Residence Halls or "Z" parking lots on the exterior of campus.
+The actual reception will be held in the Main Gym of the Student Recreation Center.
+When you enter the Student Recreation Center, look for the Parent & Family Reception sign pointing back and to the left section of the building.
+This will direct you to the Main Gym at the far west side of the building.
 When you arrive, please enjoy the refreshments and take a few minutes to rest and relax after a busy first day on campus.

-Convocation - Moby Arena for students and Lory Student Center-Grand Ballroom (with a live webcast into Moby Arena) for parents and families
+Convocation - Moby Arena for students and Student Recreation Center (with a live webcast into Moby Arena) for parents and families

 New Student & Family Picnic with the CSU Alumni Association - Intramural Fields